-Removing and replacing covers and doors Use these instructions to remove, replace, or install covers to access components or perform service.
+Removing and replacing covers and doors Use these procedures to remove and replace the covers on IBM Power Systems servers that contain the POWER7 processor.

-"Removing and replacing the expansion unit cover or door" on page 175 You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.
+"Removing and replacing the expansion unit cover or door" on page 187 You might need to remove, replace, or install covers or doors on an expansion unit as a part of accessing components or performing a service action.

-Installing a disk drive or solid-state drive with the Virtual I/O Server system or logical partition powered on
+Installing a disk drive or solid-state drive with the Virtual I/O Server system or logical partition power turned on

 You can install a disk drive or solid-state drive in a system or expansion unit while the Virtual I/O Server operating system or logical partition that controls the disk drive location is powered on.
-Use the procedure in this section to perform this task.
+Use the procedure in this information to perform this task.